Real-time live cell imaging revolutionizes tumor organoid research

 A new era in cancer modeling

-Zhenzua’s research aims to enhance our understanding of thetumor micro-environment, tumor organoids, and their clinical applications.
+Zhenhua’s research aims to enhance our understanding of thetumor micro-environment, tumor organoids, and their clinical applications.
 “Tumor organoids preserve the genetic background of tumor tissues in vivo and have demonstrated high specificity in drug sensitivity testing according to previous studies.
-Therefore, they hold great potential for future clinical applications in cancer treatment,” explains Zhenzua.
+Therefore, they hold great potential for future clinical applications in cancer treatment,” explains Zhenhua.
 “Moreover, in basic cancer research, they more accurately reflect real in-vivo conditions compared to traditional cell lines.”

 The imaging challenge in organoid research

-Like most researchers, Zhenzua used to analyze organoids under a microscope outside an incubator and performed data analysis manually.
+Like most researchers, Zhenhua used to analyze organoids under a microscope outside an incubator and performed data analysis manually.
 Unfortunately, this approach introduces disturbances in the organoids and limits the throughput and reproducibility of the experiments.
 This is especially impactful when considering that the growth of organoids must be monitored under optimal culture conditions for extended periods.

 While other high-end live cell imaging systems have been considered alternatives to traditional microscopy, they often fall short in maintaining environmental stability and are also cost-prohibitive.
-Subsequently, Zhenzua identified Countstar Spica M1 as an optimal solution, due to its combination of performance, affordability, and incubation stability, which are critical for long-term experiments and high-throughput settings.
+Subsequently, Zhenhua identified Countstar Spica M1 as an optimal solution, due to its combination of performance, affordability, and incubation stability, which are critical for long-term experiments and high-throughput settings.

 The system’s ultrafast Z-stacking technology captures clear, multi-layered images, whilst AI algorithms automatically detect, count, and analyze the organoid structure.
 Overall, this reduces manual user intervention, time, and potential error.